ae-dschorsaanjo/jaki-pona/dict_en.md

 `v`&shy;`2` have marital relation with
 `m`&shy;` ` sexual, sexually
 More generally could be defined as "performing the action necessary for reproduction, with or without the intent of reproducing".
-Opinions vary about whether this word is purely used in sexual contexts or could be applied to other, non-sexual relationships.
+Opinions vary about whether this word is purely used for its strictly sexual meaning, or could be applied to other, non-sexual activities and relationships.

 __uta__ ![uta](pics/uta.png)
 `n`&shy;` ` mouth, lips